Diabetic Eye Disease

 Diabetes can affect the eye in a number of ways:

-- Transient blurring of vision: The unusual changes in blood glucose levels resulting from diabetes can affect the shape of the lens inside the eye, hence changing the focus, especially when blood glucose levels are high.
+– Transient blurring of vision: The unusual changes in blood glucose levels resulting from diabetes can affect the shape of the lens inside the eye, hence changing the focus, especially when blood glucose levels are high.
 This can result in blurring of vision, which comes and goes over the day, depending on blood glucose levels.
-This is generally a short term effect, but may impact some people several months.
+This is generally a short-term effect but may impact some people for several months.

-- Diabetic Retinopathy: this is the most common and most serious diabetic eye doses.
+– Diabetic Retinopathy: This is the most common and most serious diabetic eye diagnosis.
 It is the leading cause o blindness in working-age Australians.

-- Glaucoma: Diabetes increase the risk of glaucoma which result sin progressive damage to the optic nerve at the back of the eye.
+– Glaucoma: Diabetes increases the risk of glaucoma which results in progressive damage to the optic nerve at the back of the eye.
 While this normally develops slowly, without symptoms in the early stages, it can lead to blindness if not detected early and treated effectively.